dustinpfister/blog_posts/_posts/vuejs-extend.md

 layout: post
 categories: vuejs
 id: 439
-updated: 2019-05-09 13:23:58
+updated: 2019-05-09 13:26:06
-version: 1.1
+version: 1.2
 ---

 The [vue extend](https://vuejs.org/v2/api/#Vue-extend) method can be used to extend the base Vue class constructor function.
+It can then be used to make custom constructors that have templates, base data, and methods for one or more instances of something in a project.
+To help elaborate with this it would be best to check out some examples of the vue extend global api method, so lets hop to it.

 <!-- more -->